stibbons1990/hex/docs/blog/posts/2025-02-22-home-assistant-on-kubernetes-on-raspberry-pi-5-alfred.md

 </html>
 ```

+#### Troubleshooting Ingress

 This is still not available from other hosts, connections to the `LoadBalancer`
-IP address times out or is refursed, on both ports.
+IP address times out or is refused, on both ports.
 [This Stack Overflow answer](https://stackoverflow.com/a/56053059) suggests
 the reason is likely to be that the pod itself is not accepting connections
 from external hosts, but the Helm chart seems to default to accepting them: